fcf::NTest::Logger::Writer

 Available from version: 1.0.1

-Returns a reference to the output stream for debug log messages.
+Returns an fcf::NTest::Logger::Writer object for debug log messages.
 This logging level is used to output the debugging mesasge.

 The message will only be written to the output if the current logger threshold is set to fcf::NTest::LL_DBG or upper (e.g., fcf::NTest::LL_ALL, fcf::NTest::LL_TRC).